 The combination of these proposals makes one wonder whether Mr. Warshawsky's salary is paid by the insurance industry.
 While I have nothing against insurance, carrying many forms of insurance, including long-term care insurance, myself, it is not a solution to our looming long-term care funding crisis.
 Currently under 12% of long-term care spending is covered by long-term care insurance.
 Even if this percentage were tripled, it would leave two thirds of seniors uncovered.
 (Click here to read an AARP Factsheet on long-term care insurance.)

-While I agree with Mr. Warshawsky that the "current Medicaid long-term care program is neither equitable nor fiscally sustainable," his solution will only help on the margins if it helps at all.
+While I agree with Mr. Warshawsky that the "current Medicaid long-term care program is neither equitable nor fiscally sustainable," his solution will only help a little, if it helps at all.